OpenTermsArchive/contrib-versions/Instagr/Privacy Policy.md

 **How long we keep your User Content:**

-*   Following termination or deactivation of your account, Instagram may retain information (including your profile information) and User Content for a commercially reasonable time for backup, archival, and/or audit purposes.
+*   Following termination or deactivation of your account, Instagram, its Affiliates, or its Service Providers may retain information (including your profile information) and User Content for a commercially reasonable time for backup, archival, and/or audit purposes.
 *   If you have any questions about termination or deactivation of your account, please contact us directly at support@instagram.com.

 **6\.
 CHILDREN'S PRIVACY**